OSMA Assembles Physician Telehealth Experts to Offer Medical Board a Real-Life Perspective

 OSMA’s advocacy team works day in and day out to represent the voice of Ohio physicians to state and federal policymakers.
 A big part of this work involves helping policymakers understand the practical implications of legislation and rule changes.

-And we recently did just that with Senate Bill 122, Ohio’s new telehealth law.
+And we recently did just that with House Bill 122, Ohio’s new telehealth law.

 Once House Bill 122 passed in December 2021, and the Medical Board was charged with drafting rules to support the new law, OSMA quickly reached out to physician practices, health systems, and specialty medical associations to find physician telehealth experts who could offer insights and guidance to the Medical Board throughout the rule drafting process.